maybeboomie26-boop/Si-God-ay-nag-eexam/README.md

 CTRL + SHIFT + I
 ```

-Accept the truth.
-Resist the lies.
+"Accept the truth.
+Resist the lies."

 ---